NickelBath/Tincan/README.md

 # Tincan
-Tincan is a tiny  interpreter/compiler  for the Tin-n-Can Programming Langugage.
+Tincan is a tiny  interpreter/compiler  for the Tin-n-Can Esoteric Programming Langugage.

 it has 7 Instructions: